 You won’t get a proper domain name, because .com or .net domains always come at a cost.
-Most providers will give you a subdomain such as yourname.providername.com.
+As you have seen, most providers will give you a subdomain such as yourname.providername.com.

-This may be fine for a personal website, but a subdomain is not recommended for professional or commercial sites for the following reasons:
+A free subdomain may be fine for a personal website, but we wouldn’t recommend it for professional or commercial sites for the following reasons:

 - It looks unprofessional.

-- You’re not doing yourself any favors in terms of search engine rankings.
-Weebly, for example, won’t let you index your website in search engines at all on their free plan.
+- You’re not doing yourself any favors in terms of search engine rankings (see next section).

 - It’s not easy to remember such a long name